shaloo/docs.arcana/docs/troubleshooting.md

 ??? an-trbs "Is it possible to stop the {{config.extra.arcana.wallet_name}} UI from being displayed in the app's context."

-      The {{config.extra.arcana.product_name}} allows developers to manage the user experience for signing blockchain transactions by controlling when the wallet UI shows up.
+      The {{config.extra.arcana.sdk_name}} allows developers to manage the user experience for signing blockchain transactions by controlling when the wallet UI shows up.
 To manage [[concept-wallet-visibility|visibility mode]], integrate the app with the SDK, and create `AuthProvider` with the `alwaysVisible` parameter set to `false`.
 Use the `showWallet` function to display the wallet when required.

       ```js hl_lines="6"
       const auth = new AuthProvider(